utk-eecs-crumpton-tas/cs102-handbook/docs/env-setup/mac.md

 # Mac Environment Setup

-Setting up homebrew, g++, and VSCode on mac.
+Setting up homebrew, g++, and VSCode on Mac.

+To run the following commands, open a terminal with `cmd+space` and search for `Terminal.app`.

 ## Install Homebrew